On the Scarcity of Dense Cores ($n>10^{5}$ cm$^{-3}$) in High Latitude Planck Galactic Cold Clumps: Conclusion

 \section{Conclusion}

-We performed a JCMT SCUBA-2 archival investigation of 70 fields towards High-Latitude Planck Galactic Cold Clumps (HLPCs) to search for dense cores.
+We performed a JCMT SCUBA-2 archival investigation of 70 fields toward HLPCs to search for dense cores.
 The sample benefits from being representative of the total HLPC population at low column density ($<2\times10^{21}$\,cm$^{-2}$) and covering the densest clumps at the high column density end ($>1\times10^{21}$\,cm$^{-2}$).
-Using the dust reddening in 3D map, the distances of the HLPCs are estimated to be 110--410\,pc with a mean value of 200($\pm$60)\,pc.
+Using dust reddening in 3D map, the distances of the HLPCs are estimated to be 110--410\,pc with a mean value of 200($\pm$60) pc.
 A total of 17 SCUBA-2 sources are identified from a mean noise rms of 15\,\mjybeam.
 Only one field G6.04+36.77 (L183) contains three dense Galactic cores.
-The other 14 unresolved sources include 12 extragalactic objects and two Galactic young stellar objects.
+The other 14 unresolved sources include 12 extragalactic objects and two Galactic YSOs.

-Compared to the low-latitude SCOPE clumps and the Taurus clumps (at a similar distance to HLPCs), the dense core detection rate (DCDR) of HLPCs is significantly lower at the high column density end ($>1\times10^{21}$\,cm$^{-2}$).
+Compared to the low-latitude SCOPE clumps and the Taurus clumps (at a similar distance to HLPCs), the DCDR of HLPCs is significantly lower at the high column density end ($>1\times10^{21}$\,cm$^{-2}$).
 Statistical tests verify the scarcity of dense cores in HLPCs.
 With synthetic observations of known dense cores, the central density of any undetected dense cores is constrained to be $n_c\lesssim10^5$\,cm$^{-3}$, should they exist in HLPCs.
 The observed scarcity of dense cores aligns with the low-density turbulent environment in HLPCs, as proposed in previous far-infrared and CO line surveys.
 If the HLPCs and the Taurus clumps were on the shell of the Local Bubble, the scarcity of dense cores should favor turbulence-inhibited rather than supernova-driven star formation.
 Furthermore, the scarcity also calls for further study on the formation mechanism of L183 dense cores.